Bernie Sanders Points To Donald Trump Tweet In Support Of $2,000 Stimulus Checks

 Vermont Sen. Bernie Sanders on Wednesday pointed to Donald Trump’s tweet in support of $2,000 checks for Americans as he argued for a vote on another wave of coronavirus aid checks, The Daily Caller reported.

 “Nobody here will disagree with Trump more times than I have, and yet here is what the Leader of the Republican Party says.
-He says $2000 ASAP,” Sanders said on the Senate floor before pointing to an image of the president’s tweet in support of the aid.
+He says $2000 ASAP,” Sanders said on the Senate floor before pointing to an image of the president’s tweet in support of the package.

 The former presidential candidate added that he and his allies are simply asking for a vote on the proposal.